-Hong Kong is a wonderful, vibrant city, but such characteristics come at a price.
+Hong Kong is a beautiful, vibrant city, but such characteristics come at a price.

 How to Save Money on Transportation

-- Take the tram instead of taxi, especially during peak hours when clogged streets defeat the purpose of taking the cab, and trams do have special lanes for (almost) exclusive use so it reaches destination close to estimated time.
+- Take the tram instead of a taxi, especially during peak hours when clogged streets defeat the purpose of taking the cab.
+Trams do have special lanes for (almost) exclusive use, so it reaches destination close to estimated time.

 - Use discount taxis, especially when traveling long distances deep in the night.
 Better yet, avoid going home in late hours to avail of more frequent (and cheaper) means of transport.

-- If you qualify based on income, required number of hours per month and use public transport going to work, you can apply for Work Incentive Transport Subsidy Scheme to receive transport subsidy from the government.
+- If you qualify based on income, the required number of hours per month, and use public transport going to work, you can apply for Work Incentive Transport Subsidy Scheme to receive transport subsidy from the government.